brombres/Shellview/README.md

 Author    | Abe Pralle

 # About
-ShellView is a console-based image viewer.
-It uses character block graphics and ANSI colors to display JPEGs, PNGs, and BMPs.
-Useful in environments without a graphical user interface or in order to take a quick look at images from the command prompt. macOS and Linux utilize 256 color mode; Windows uses 16 color mode.
+ShellView is a console-based image viewer with pan and zoom.
+It uses character block graphics and ANSI colors to display JPEGs, PNGs, and BMPs. macOS and Linux utilize 256 color mode; Windows uses 16 color mode.

 # Demo
 ![Demo](Media/Videos/ShellView-1.1.gif)